-Unbeatable value, reliability & quality - electric vehicle charging cables for home, work and leisure driving.
+Unbeatable value, reliability & quality - our ZEV EV charging cables are Made in Brit

-The Government has amitious plans for achieving a target of net zero by 2050.
-The transport sector will pay a huge role in decarbonising the UK & to this end the Goverment offers a range of grants covering electric vehicle purchase, electric vehicle charging facilties purchase & installation, as well as reduced tax rates for owning and driving low & zero emission vehicles.
+The Government has ambitious plans for achieving a target of net zero by 2050.
+The transport sector will pay a huge role in decarbonising the UK.
+To support these goals, the Government offers a range of grants covering electric vehicle purchase, electric vehicle charging facilities purchase & installation, as well as reduced tax rates for owning and driving low & zero emission vehicles.